Lextenso/screenshots.annonces-legales.lefigaro.fr/replit.md

 This is a web application for capturing screenshots of Le Figaro newspaper articles from specific French departments over a 7-week period.
 The application automates the process of fetching article URLs from an external API, taking screenshots using shot-scraper, creating a ZIP archive, and uploading it to an SFTP server.
 Built with a React frontend and Express backend, it provides a guided workflow with real-time progress updates.

+**Current Status**: Application is functionally complete with comprehensive resource management and cancellation handling.
+Ready for internal/controlled deployment.
+See Production Recommendations below for public deployment considerations.

 # User Preferences

 Preferred communication style: Simple, everyday language.